big-data-and-economics/big-data-class-materials/README.md

 - With rare exceptions: You will not be given clear-cut code to copy and paste to accomplish these data cleaning tasks, but instead given a set of instructions and asked to figure out how to write code yourself
 - You are encouraged to work together on problem sets, but you must write up your own answers (unless it is a group assignment)
 - All problem sets will be completed and turned in as GitHub repositories

+#### What you will turn in:

+- Each problem set will be posted as a GitHub repository, which you will fork, set to private, and then clone to your computer (instructions provided in each problem set)
+- You will then work on the problem set on your computer, and push your code to GitHub (push often!)
+- For each problem set, you will turn in modular code (i.e. separate files do separate things) that accomplishes the tasks outlined in the problem set
+- You will also turn in a `.Rmd` file that contains your answers to the questions in the problem set along with a knitted `.html` or `.pdf` of your `.Rmd`
+    - This `.Rmd` will "source" the code you wrote, so I can easily run your code from start to finish by `knitting`
+- Your problem sets will have a sensible folder structure that is easy to navigate (name folders `code`, `data`, `output`, etc.)
+- You will turn in your problem sets by pushing your code to GitHub.

 **Grading**